-In close partnership with the Department of Classics (ranked 3rd in the UK in the 2014 Research Excellence Framework), and the Arts & Humanities Research Institute, of which it forms part, the Centre builds upon the expertise of a membership drawn from a range of departments and central services across the Faculties of Arts & Humanities and Social Sciences & Public Policy, and from the neighbouring Courtauld Institute of Art.
+In close partnership with the Department of Classics (ranked 1st in the UK in the 2021 Research Excellence Framework) the Centre builds upon the expertise of a membership drawn from a range of departments and central services across the Faculties of Arts & Humanities and Social Sciences & Public Policy, and from the neighbouring Courtauld Institute of Art.
 Visiting Fellows and Visiting Professors are also affiliated to the Centre for periods of between six months and three years.

 The director of the Centre is Gonda Van Steen.
 For a full list of members please email email@example.com.

 The core activities of the Centre are: